Sobilo34/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Prototype: void print_numbers(void);

-Can only use _putchar twice in your code
+Can only use _putchar twice in the code
 - Output Layout
 ```script
 $ ./3-print_numbers | cat -e